wadmiraal/wadmiraal.net/jekyll-src/about.markdown

 permalink: /about/
 ---

-I'm a dutch guy, married to a beautiful swiss woman and living in France, in the gorgeous town of [Divonne les bains](https://en.wikipedia.org/wiki/Divonne-les-Bains).
-I work for a distributed Drupal agency called [Inovae](https://www.inovae.ch/), at its headquarters in the international city of Geneva.

-Talk about a cultural mixup...

-Anyhow...

 I'm a &ldquo;full-stack&rdquo; web developer.
 As such, I have had the privilege of working on several great and challenging products.
-I do both front-end and the back-end development, although I've been much more active on the back-end side of things in the past few years.
+I do both front-end and the back-end development, although I've been much more active on the front-end side of things in the past few years.

 I studied interaction design, and as such am very picky when it comes to UX and beautiful UIs.
+But I've dipped my toes in many areas.
+I've been a system administrator for a few years (LPIC-1 certified, if certifications are your thing).
+I've done quite some DevOps (lots of Docker and CI/CD pipelines; I now hate Jenkins with a passion).
+I've managed small teams.
+But I always cycle back to what I love most: programming and Open Source.

-I work a *lot* with Drupal, and am the author of several modules on [www.drupal.org](http://www.drupal.org).
+I used to work a *lot* with Drupal, and am the author of several modules on [www.drupal.org](http://www.drupal.org).
 I *love* my job.
 Developing has become a passion and I enjoy (almost) every day I spend on the job.

 Except coding and crafting intuitive UIs, I thoroughly enjoy reading.

 Other than that, I like the classic, boring, I've-read-that-before-stuff, like movies, music, spending time with my family and friends, etc.

-Even though I'm mainly a back-end developer, I try out many different languages and try to keep up with the rapidly changing technology landscape.
-At the time of writing, I'm digging into [Haskell](http://www.haskell.org).
+Even though I'm mainly a front-end developer, I try out many different languages and try to keep up with the rapidly changing technology landscape.
+At the time of writing, I'm digging into [Elm](https://elm-lang.org/).

-Other than PHP and Drupal, a large portion of my time goes into Javascript code, HTML markup and CSS styles.

 ## Find me online